Ethiopian New Year celebrated

 He said on this day, all Ethiopians reaffirmed their unwavering faith in the core values that defined Ethiopia including love, forgiveness, unity, and harmony.
 The ambassador said Ethiopia had a unique place in human history as the land of origin, with the discovery of Lucy—the human fossil believed to be one of our earliest ancestors.
 It was also the birthplace of coffee, with the village of Keffa giving coffee its name.

 “Visiting Ethiopia is akin to reconnecting with your ancestral roots,” he noted.
 “Moreover, Ethiopia is renowned as the source of the Nile, the longest river in the world.
 Our nation also takes pride in producing some of the world’s most exceptional athletes, and I am excited to announce plans to foster knowledge exchange between our athletes and our dear brotherly country in the realm of sports,” the ambassador stressed.
-He said the Ethiopian New Year of this year also marked the completion of the first Ethiopian Embassy in Islamabad which was a testament to the strengthening of the diplomatic tiesbetween the two countries.
-The Ethiopian government inaugurated its Embassy in Pakistan last year, coinciding with the diamond jubilee of Pakistan, he added.
+He said the Ethiopian New Year of this year also marked the completion of the first Ethiopian Embassy in Islamabad which was a testament to the strengthening of the diplomatic ties between the two countries.

-The ambassador thanked the people and the Government of Pakistan for extending hospitality, generosity, and sincerity to him and the FDRE Embassy for one year.

 Rawalpindi: City Traffic Police conducted a grand operation against wrong parking and encroachments in the Commercial...